01bps/Face_Detection_DIC_P/README.md

 ## Sample Usage:

 - Execute `face_detection.py` for real-time face detection using the Haar cascade method.
+  Note: Create a dataset Subfolder in the parent directory.
 - Run `training.py` to train the system on a dataset of faces.
+  Note: Create a trainer Subfolder in the parent directory.
 - Utilize `recognition.py` for real-time face recognition with annotations.

 Feel free to contribute, report issues, or extend the project for personalized use cases!